Perfect Homemade Brownies

-- Pre-heat the oven to 350 degrees.
+Pre-heat the oven to 350 degrees.
 Butter a 9x13 baking dish.

-- In small saucepan over low heat, melt butter completely.
+In small saucepan over low heat, melt butter completely.
 Stir in sugar and continue cooking for 1-2 minutes, stirring constantly.
 Do not allow sugar mixture to boil.

-- Pour butter mixture into a large bowl or stand mixer, beat in cocoa powder, eggs, salt, baking powder, espresso powder, and vanilla extract.
+Pour butter mixture into a large bowl or stand mixer, and cool for 2 minutes.
+Beat in cocoa powder, eggs, salt, baking powder, espresso powder, and vanilla extract.
 Mix until well combined.

-- Stir in the flour and chocolate chips until well combined.
+Stir in the flour and chocolate chips until well combined.

-- Spread into prepared pan (batter will be very thick and sticky) and bake for about 30 minutes, until a tester comes out mostly clean.
+Spread into prepared pan (batter will be very thick and sticky) and bake for about 30 minutes, until a tester comes out mostly clean.
 The edges should be set and the center should still look slightly moist, but not uncooked.
 Cool on a wire rack.

 Nutrition Disclaimer: All information presented on this site is intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information shared on bunsinmyoven.com should only be used as a general guideline.